toddllm/HDMY5/IMAGE_TO_VOXEL.md

 This will:

-1. Analyze the image using OpenAI's GPT-4 Vision API
+1. Analyze the image using OpenAI's GPT-4o model (which includes vision capabilities)
 2. Extract key elements like colors, patterns, and structures
 3. Generate a Svelte component that creates voxel elements based on the analysis
 4. Create a route to view your custom voxel element